 Your well-being is our ultimate concern.
-The Calming Ark provides psychological services and our team is committed to support you on your journey towards healing, self-discovery, and self-actualization.
-The Calming Ark strives to create a safe and calming haven as we journey with you through the storms of life.
+The Calming Ark provides trauma-informed psychological services.
+As such, our team is committed to support you on your journey towards healing, self-discovery, growth, and self-actualization.
+The Calming Ark strives to create a calming and safe space as we journey with you through the storms of life.
 Our therapy sessions are designed to assist you in your healing process, and ultimately improve your quality of life.
-Take a look at some of the common areas for therapy, and if any resonates with you, connect with us today to arrange for an appointment.
+Take a look at some of the common areas for therapy, and if any area resonates with you, connect with us today to arrange for an appointment.

 Areas for Therapy:

-Some of the areas that propel people to seek out the help of a professional psychologist/ counsellor/ psychotherapist include, but are not limited to, the following:
+Some of the areas that propel people to seek out the help of a professional (i.e. psychologist, counsellor, psychotherapist) include, but are not limited to, the following:

 Anxiety / Panic attacks

 Childhood Abuse (physical, emotional, sexual, and neglect)

 Low Self-Esteem / Low Self-Worth / Low Self-Confidence